Phase 2

 Phase 2 would not require any additional pipeline.
 Instead, it could involve the construction and operation of:

-• Compressor stations located at regular intervals along the existing pipeline route.
+• Additional compressor stations located at regular intervals along the existing pipeline route.

 • Modifications at existing/planned facilities: